gehrhorn/dotfiles/README.md

 # Dotfiles
 These are my dotfiles.
-They change a lot.
+There are many like them, but these are mine.